neuertlab/TrueSpot-ReferenceData/Documentation.md

 Of note, all Sim-FISH ground truths use only integer coordinates, whereas RS-FISH set ground truths have subpixel precise coordinates.

 ### Experimental Image Reference Set Generation
+**TODO:** The experimental refsets are now JUST in the results files.
+Also update for new organization.
 The code containing all of the brains for the agnostic manual reference set generation tool lies in `core/RNA_Threshold_SpotSelector.m`.
 The wrapper scripts used to cleanly call this tool are `test_launch_spotanno_221116` (used by B.H.) and `spotpickscript_v2` (used by other manual curators).
 These scripts are meant to be used interactively, the user plugging in their root directory and name of the image to curate and it pulling up the location of the spot call data and image file from a master table.

 The `core/RNA_Threshold_SpotSelector.m` code renders the target image and its LoG filtered version (switching between slice-by-slice or maximum projection can be done with user input) into a MATLAB figure.
 Mouse and key listeners are used to allow the user to click on points on the image that they want to mark as spots.
 User can request computer snap their selections to an automated callset for feedback in tight clusters (any callset can be loaded in, not just TrueSpot's), but manual curators were instructed to override any computer suggestions that they did not agree with.
 Importantly, the same snapping algorithm was applied to these reference sets against all callsets upon performance analysis, so choice of computer set during manual spot selection should have no effect on performance metrics.